b3rg01/MyBlog/_posts/2024-07-16-Reverse-Engineering-WannaCry-Initial-Stage.md

 *The full list of images can be found in the Appendices.*

+>  For this part I used a command line tool named floss to get the strings from the ransomware executable.

 - By looking as some of the strings, we can see some interesting library related to encryptions such as:
 	- `CryptAcquireContextA`
 	- `CryptGenRandom`